Get a mortgage

 Though you may be settled into a practice now, it’s likely that the start of your career consisted of short-term contracts across various NHS employers.

-While this style of work is standard practice in dentistry, some lenders may equate this to a lack of job security.
+While this style of work is standard practice in dentistry, some lenders may think this is due to a lack of job security.
 If you’re struggling to secure a mortgage, there are lenders that work specifically with dentists, medics and other professions that take on contracted work.

-At Wesleyan Financial Services, we work alongside lenders that understand the ins and out of your profession.
+At Wesleyan Financial Services, we act as broker, providing access to lenders that understand the ins and out of your profession.
 See how we can help you secure a mortgage.

 Remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.